AgileLearningCenters/alc-wordpress-core/wp-content/plugins/make-plus/readme.txt

   * The 'From' control now displays different taxonomy options depending on the chosen post type.
   * If the chosen post type is hierarchical (e.g. Pages), the 'From' control includes options to show the children of a specific page/post.
   * Better labeling/organization of section and widget controls.
-* Improved: Allow Typkit ID setting default to be filtered like other theme setting defaults.
+* Improved: Allow Typekit ID setting default to be filtered like other theme setting defaults.
 * Improved: Layout for controls in Posts List, Products, and Downloads Builder sections.
-* Fixed: Accordion panels were expanding upward beyond the viewport, forcing users to scroll back up to begin reading them from the top.
+* Bug fix: Accordion panels were expanding upward beyond the viewport, forcing users to scroll back up to begin reading them from the top.
-* Fixed: Layout settings for sidebar were incorrectly displaying in WooCommerce shop pages (e.g. Cart and Checkout).
+* Bug fix: Layout settings for sidebar were incorrectly displaying in WooCommerce shop pages (e.g. Cart and Checkout).

 = 1.6.1.1 =